ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

     perfectly every time?** - Developers write a lot of automated tests that AI can just replace[^2], do we still need to write those?
 And if not, do we need to write some other tests now?

+## Conclusion: A New Era of Software Engineering

+The fundamental principles of software engineering were developed for humans, by humans.
+As LLMs become increasingly integrated into the development process, we need to reconsider which principles remain valid and which need to evolve.

+This isn't just an academic exercise—it's a practical necessity.
+The companies and engineers who understand how to leverage LLMs' strengths while mitigating their unique failure modes will define the next generation of software development practices.

+We're standing at the beginning of a new era in software engineering.
+The rules are being rewritten, and the field is wide open for innovation.

 ## Want to join me in answering these questions?